MatthewNutt5/Cerebellum/README.md

 To launch the Cerebellum GUI, run `/Cerebellum/GUI/MainGUI.py` with Python. _A simplified executable is intended for future development._

 ```
-python3 .\Cerebellum\GUI\MainGUI.py
+python3 ./Cerebellum/GUI/MainGUI.py
 ```

 ### Configuring Devices

 In the "Environment Config" GUI tab, press the "Add Device Config" button at the bottom to add a new device.
-Once the config has been added, use the dropdown menu at the top of the config to select which device you wish to configure (e.g. `SCPIPowerSupply` or `TamaleroReadoutBoard`).
-When a device type is selected, its fields will appear below the dropdown menu.
-Fill out the fields with the configuration data (e.g. IP address), and your device is ready for use!
+Once the config has been added, use the dropdown menu at the top of the config to select which device to configure (e.g. `SCPIPowerSupply`, `TamaleroReadoutBoard`).
+When a device type is selected, the config box will update with its corresponding configuration fields (e.g. IP address, COM port).
+Fill out the fields with the environment's information, and the device will be ready for use.

+Configurations can be saved in a JSON file with the "Save JSON" button, and later loaded with the "Load JSON" button.
+Since the GUI resets when closed, this is necessary for preserving any existing configurations.

 ### Building a Program

+Next, in the "Test Config" GUI tab, press the "Add Event" button at the bottom to add a new event.
+As with devices, a dropdown menu at the top of each event is used to select the event type, and the event's fields can then be filled in.
+Any event that uses a device will have a "Device Index" field that is automatically populated with a dropdown menu containing the currently-configured devices.
+This helps with matching events to devices - if there is a mismatch, it will be reported in a verification step later.

+Test programs can also be saved/loaded with JSON files.

 ### Running the Program

+Finally, in the "Run Test" GUI tab, press the "Start Test" button to initiate the test currently configured in the GUI.
+The test will begin in a subprocess that will report its output to the GUI.
+First, Cerebellum will initialize its device types and report any malfunctions (e.g. if a device is unavailable due to missing libraries).
+Then, it will verify the event list, checking that every event uses the correct device type, and connect to all configured devices.
+Cerebellum will then pause to let the user check device credentials - press Enter in the input box at the bottom of the window to continue.

+After the checkpoint is passed, Cerebellum will execute the events configured in the Test Config.
+Each event will report its status, including any pass/fail results or errors during execution.
+If a fatal error is encountered (e.g. lost connection to a device), the test will abort early.
+The user can also manually abort the test with the "Stop Test" button.
+(Note: The Stop command will only take effect at the start of the next event.)
+Finally, whether the test ended successfully or was prematurely aborted, Cerebellum will shut down all power supplies (i.e. devices that are subclasses of `PowerSupply`).

 <!-- Under Construction